-Host structures along the Appleton Fault Zone are generally interpreted to be steeply dipping and true widths are estimated to be 60% to 95% of reported widths at Keats with a lower angle subset with true widths ranging from 15-30%, unknown at Keats North, 70% to 90% at Lotto and 70% to 90% at Golden Joint; in some areas infill veining in secondary structures with multiple orientations crosscutting the primary host structures are commonly observed in drill core which could result in additional variability in true width.
+Host structures along the Appleton Fault Zone are generally interpreted to be steeply dipping and true widths are estimated to be 60% to 95% of reported widths at Keats with a lower angle subset with true widths ranging from 15-30%, unknown at Keats North, 40% to 90% at Lotto and 70% to 90% at Golden Joint; in some areas infill veining in secondary structures with multiple orientations crosscutting the primary host structures are commonly observed in drill core which could result in additional variability in true width.
 Assays are uncut, and composite intervals are calculated using a minimum weighted average of 1 g/t Au diluted over a minimum core length of 2m with a maximum of 2m consecutive dilution.
 Included high-grade intercepts are reported as any consecutive interval with grades greater than 10 g/t Au.

 All drilling recovers HQ core.
-Drill core is spit in half using a diamond saw or a hydraulic splitter for rare intersections with incompetent core.
+Drill core is split in half using a diamond saw or a hydraulic splitter for rare intersections with incompetent core.

-A professional geologist examines the drill core and marks out the intervals to be sampled and the cutting line.
+A professional geologist examines the drill core and marks out the intervals to be sampled, the cutting line and chooses the method of analysis; metallic screen assay method for mineralized samples or fire assay for unmineralized samples ("Routine").
 Sample lengths are mostly 1.0 meter and adjusted to respect lithological and/or mineralogical contacts and isolate narrow (<1.0m) veins or other structures that may yield higher grades.
 Once all sample intervals have been chosen, photos of the wet and dry core are taken for future reference.